Social Security & Medicare Tax

 Income Tax Withholding

 Federal rates are unchanged.
-Annual changes to wage brackets tables are found in Publication 15-T. The IRS redesigned Form W-4, changing the way federal income tax withholding is calculated.
-Current employees do not have to submit a new form unless they want to make changes, but are encouraged to file an updated W-4 if they received a large refund or owed taxes in 2023.
+Annual changes to wage brackets tables are found in Publication 15-T. The IRS released the 2025 Form W-4, with a few minor changes.
+A tip was added that says employees should consider using the IRS’s tax withholding estimator to determine the most accurate withholding amount.
+The amounts in the tax tables for use with the Multiple Jobs Worksheet were also updated.
+Current employees do not have to submit a new form unless they want to make changes, but are encouraged to file an updated W-4 if they received a large refund or owed taxes in 2024.
 The IRS online tool, Tax Withholding Estimator, is available to assist with completing the form.

 There will be no change in the Maryland (MD), Delaware (DE), District of Columbia (DC), Pennsylvania (PA) or Virginia (VA) withholding tables.